 *Please note that there is a mandatory in-person requirement for the practical part of the course.

 The framework for this course is designed for the applicant to work on developing their program idea throughout the learning modules.
-For this reason, upon registration, you will be required to briefly describe your idea or intention to develop a specific service or program for your chosen population, field of interest, and/or scope of practice.
+For this reason, upon registration, you must briefly describe your idea or intention to create a specific service or program for your chosen population, a field of interest, and/or scope of practice.
 Your application will then be reviewed for approval.

-If you meet the requirements, successful completion of the course automatically enrols you as a registered practitioner with the Canadian Academy of Equine-Assisted Support© for the first year.
+If you meet the requirements, successful completion of the course automatically enrolls you as a registered practitioner with the Canadian Academy of Equine-Assisted Support© for the first year.
 Fees are included with tuition.

 To apply, contact Marianne Disipio directly at email@example.com or 403-828-0242